Skip to content

 • Interpret and evaluate culture

 Recent UC Merced English major alumni discussed their careers in education, tech, academia, and law in spring 2022; watch their conversation with recent students here.
-A 2023 article in US News and World Report explains why majoring in English can be a great career move, and provide students with "impressive opportuniteis right out of college."
+A 2023 article in US News and World Report explains why majoring in English can be a great career move, and provide students with "impressive opportunities right out of college."

-The English major and minor teach transferrable skills that are attractive to employers in all sectors, from engineering to law to medicine to business.
+The Lit in English major and minor teach transferrable skills that are attractive to employers in all sectors, from engineering to law to medicine to business.
 In fact, Inc Magazine says that the liberal arts major is the "unexpected workplace trend" of 2020.
 More and more STEM and tech companies are hiring liberal arts majors over science and engineering majors.

 See this Forbes magazine article on how humanities majors like English majors are the tech industry's new "hottest ticket.”
 Or this, also from Forbes on how English majors are more attractive to empoyers than STEM majors like Cybersecurity.